Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 If you haven’t been posting regularly (on Facebook or any social media platform), you’ll need to wait until you’ve regularly posted for a consistent amount of time before trying to verify it.

-If you’ve completed these steps already, head to Facebook’s Request a Verified Badge form.
+If you’ve completed these steps already, head to Facebook’s Request a Blue Verification Badge form.

 Select the kind of page you’re looking to verify and complete the form accordingly by providing an email address, official website link, and more: